swarve/ayearlessordinary.com/_posts/2015-11-08-lasting-impressions-of-delhi.md

 We are now sitting on that train, drinking chai masala while sharing some homemade snacks with the family sitting across from us.
 We talked about Diwali and the many colourful, wild holidays and rituals India celebrates.
 We shared our story from Delhi.
 We played and spoke with their 7 year old son.
 They asked us many questions about our trip and adventure.
 We spoke about trains and they told us that they had to book the seats they were sitting in 4 months in advance.
 We laughed together and slowly forgot about Delhi, focusing on the next leg of our journey.

 We still cannot believe we made this train.
 And that we are out of Delhi.
 It was only 2 days, but it was 2 days too long. <b>Farewell Delhi</b>, time for Jaipur and what it has to offer.

+**Additional Note.**
+After chatting with a few travellers in Jaipur about our experiences in Delhi, it is clear that almost everyone is tricked, scammed or taken on a ride to no where sometime while they are there.
+A couple from Lithuania had an almost identical story and it was so funny chatting with them and comparing war stories.